Here is your complete DIY travel guide to Mines View Park in Baguio City.

 Aside from being a panoramic viewpoint, Mines View Park plays an important historical role in Baguio and the neighboring towns.

-Extra Sights & Things to Do in Mines View Park
+Extra Sights in Mines View Park

 Aside from sightseeing, there are a lot of other things to see and do while at Mines View Park Baguio.
 These include the following: